How to Effectively Meet with Legislators/Staff

 - Make an appointment

 - State your attendees' names, addresses, and affiliations.
-Notify the office in advance of any changes in this list.
+Notify the office in advance of any changes to this list.

 - Confirm the meeting date, time, attendees, purpose, and background in writing.